v4rakh/upda/README.md

 - This new mode is the default, which might break existing installations
 ```

-- Merge requests should contain an entry inside the `CHANGELOG.md` with a date to provide more information if needed
 - Merge requests should contain documentation changes, so that code and documentation stays in sync

 ### Pipeline workflow